 Short-term Programs with a global health component (no language taught on the program):

-Ghana, Multiple / UW Ghanaian Health & Food Systems: Human, Agricultural, & Environmental Health
+Ghana, Multiple / UW Health & Food Systems: Human, Agricultural & Environmental Health in Ghana

 Tanzania, Dar Es Salaam / UW Healthcare in Tanzania